-“The point of this teaching is the realisation of total and complete freedom, in which we are free from suffering.”
+“The point of this teaching is the realisation of a total freedom, which is already wholly and completely present.”

 Why not join us?
 We are a friendly and welcoming group that meet regularly both in person and online.
 Everyone is welcome.
 No beliefs, prior knowledge or prior experience is required.
 Click here to find out more.